Huegoxaga/notes/os/git.md

   3. follow steps to update info
   4. run `save` to exit `gpg` command
   5. export new public key and update it on GitHub console
-- If sign failed try regenerate new public key, delete and update the public key on GitHub console
+- If sign failed:
+  - run `echo "test" | gpg --clearsign` to test

 #### Branches